ArixEggink/LocalICMandGekelerRatios/README.txt

 end for;

 //We can calculate the local ideal class monoid at the singular prime(s)
-//and check that the first two ideals are not weak equivalent K := FunctionField(minpoly);
+//and check that the first two ideals are not weakly equivalent K := FunctionField(minpoly);
 R := EquationOrderFinite(K);
 for p in SingPrimes do
     classes := ICMp(R,p);
     print("The local ICM is:");
     print(classes);
-    print("and the first two classes are locally weak equivalent:");
+    print("and the first two classes are locally weakly equivalent:");
     print(LocalWeakEquiv(classes[1],classes[2],p));
 end for;

-//Similar we can calculate the overorders at the singular prime(s) for p in SingPrimes do
+//Similarly we can calculate the overorders at the singular prime(s) for p in SingPrimes do
     print("The local overorders are:");
     print(pOverorders(R,p));